CopernicaMarketingSoftware/Documentation/Yothalot/php-race.md

 The last part that needs to be implemented is the `process()` method.
 In this method you implement your algorithm that processes the data.
 The method receives one parameter, the data, and has to return.
+If it returns a zero, the job will continue with processing the data.
+Otherwise the value will be returned by the job and the job will stop.

 ```php
 class MyRace implements Yothalot\Race